coderaries12/Juz-bnb/README.md

 # Juz-bnb

 Juz-bnb is a soft clone of Airbnb.
-* Implemented full CRUD functionality within an application using REDUX and REACT.js to create, retrieve, update and delete data dynamically.
+* Implemented full CRUD functionality within an application using REDUX and REACT.js to create, retrieve, update, and delete data dynamically.
 * Integrated user authentication and Bcrypt.js for secure password hashing and a safe and protected user experience.
 * Implemented session authentication to check permissions when enabling edit and delete feats.
-All delete buttons were dynamic, allowing users to delete review or spot without the need to reload using event listener and a fetch request.
+All delete buttons were dynamic, allowing users to delete review or spot without the need to reload using an event listener and a fetch request.
-* Managed and stored data through Express.js and SQL to ease the data flow queries from user interactions.
+* Managed and stored data through Express.js and Sequelize to ease the data flow queries from user interactions.

 Check out [Juzbnb](https://authenticate-me-4sxd.onrender.com)